Niha002/1_Release_Tagmentation/README.md

 ## Summary_Tagmentation
-Each of the following have their own Readme.md file for better understanding.

 1. Tagmentation Bins and GC%
 1. Combine Bins

-> * Same organism R1 + R2
+   a.
+Same organism R1 + R2

-> * All R1 reads and All R2 reads
+   b.
+All R1 reads or All R2 reads

-> * Combine all sequences in GC bins
+   c.
+Combine all sequences in GC bins

-> * Combine all sequences unbinned
+   d.
+Combine all sequences unbinned
+1. Training data NT Stats

+   a.
+Initial run whole pan genome ensemble from Step 2d

+   b.
+Run against the whole pan genome against itself from the Step 3a

+   c.
+Fitting the curve to the data from Step 3b